Analysis of autocorrelation times in Neural Markov Chain Monte Carlo simulations: Summary and outlook

 \section{Summary and outlook}

 In this work we have investigated, from many perspectives, the neural Markov Chain Monte Carlo algorithm for simulating statistical systems with a finite number of discrete degrees of freedom.
-We quantified its performance by measuring various estimators of integrated autocorrelation times and discussed their behaviour as a function of inverse temperature $\beta$ and neural network training time.
-We have verified that the NMCMC algorithm is mildly affected by the critical slowing down close to the phase transition, i.e. the integrated autocorrelation time does not increase considerably in this region.
+Although we have concentrated on the two-dimensional Ising model on a square lattice, most of our observations carry over to simulations of more complex systems, for example spin glass models.
+We quantified the performance of the new algorithm by measuring various estimators of integrated autocorrelation times and discussed their behaviour as a function of inverse temperature $\beta$ and neural network training time.
+In particular, we have verified that the NMCMC algorithm is mildly affected by the critical slowing down close to the phase transition, i.e. the integrated autocorrelation time does not increase considerably in this region.
 Of course, this is only true if the neural network was trained well enough so that the encoded probability distribution is sufficiently close to the target one.
-We suggested some measures of the quality of the training based on importance ratios.
-The latter are the building blocks of the analytic expressions for the eigenvalues of the Markov chain transition matrix and hence are used to describe the autocorrelations in the Metropolized Independent Sampler class of algorithms.
+We have highlighted the link between the NMCMC algorithm and the Metropolized Independent Samplers studied by Liu where exact results for the leading autocorrelation time exist in terms of importance ratios.
+By exploiting this correspondence we suggested some measures of the quality of the training of the neural network based on importance ratios.
+In particular, the width of the histograms of importance ratios gathered at each stage of the training procedure may help to decide when the training has been successful.
 Comparing with the local Metropolis algorithm we stress that the critical slowing down of the Metropolis algorithm can be explained by the growing size of spin clusters in the parameter region around the phase transition, hence has a physical interpretation.
 In the case of the NMCMC algorithm the non-zero autocorrelation times are due to an imperfect approximation of the Boltzmann distribution by $q_{\theta}$.
 Therefore the phenomenon of the critical slowing down, if any, stems from the dynamics of the neural network training.
 Furthermore the configurations with very small $p$ are the ones for which the network will have biggest difficulty for getting $q_\theta$ right.
 This can lead to very large relative errors and hence very large values of $\tL$.
 As those configurations have $q_\theta(\b s)\ll p(\b s)$ they will be proposed very rarely if ever.
 However if they do appear they will repeated approximately $w(\b s)$ times.
 At this moment it is unclear to us if this may have an impact on the results of simulations, as we have not encountered such situation in practice.